Nadia-Usalko/Incident-Reports-Analysis_SQL/README.md

 ![image](https://github.com/user-attachments/assets/61ecee74-6855-47c0-b854-cdffb14a0483)

-Stakeholders might want to intriduce changes in customer approach to ensure every single issue gets resolved - 22 issues with no solution is not a great tendency for a business that is looking for loyal customers.
+Stakeholders might want to introduce changes to increase ability to resolve issues - 22 reports without a solution is not a great tendency for a business that is looking for loyal customers.

 5. Top 5 unresolved incidents by subcategory.
 In order to understand challenges of customer service agents, let's dive deeper into unresolved issues: